The Civil War

 The Dorman House

 Built in 1852, the Dorman House, one block west of the town square, was the first two-story brick home built in Clinton.
 During the Civil War, Clinton was often occupied by Union troops.
-A skirmish occurred in Clinton when Confederate soldiers snuck into town to harass Union soldiers guarding a supply depot across the street from the Dorman House.
+A skirmish (known as the Battle of Clinton) occurred when Confederate soldiers sneaked into town to harass Union soldiers guarding a supply depot across the street from the Dorman House.
+The owner, Judge Jerubial Dorman, served as Captain of the Home Guard.
 Most Clinton residents were Southern sympathizers with relatives fighting for the Confederacy.
 When trouble was brewing, men left town and hid in the Grand River bottoms to the south.
 When the coast was clear, a bed sheet was hung from the second-story window of the Dorman House to let them know it was safe to come back home.

 The Dorman House is open for tours by appointment.
 It is also available for event rental.
 Call the Henry County Museum, 660-885-8414.
 The Dorman House, 302 W. Franklin, is in the National Register of Historic Places.

 The Military Room

 For Civil War researchers, the Military Room contains a set of “Official Records of the Union and Confederate Armies, The War of the Rebellion.”
 In 127 volumes, it has copies of reports and correspondence of both sides, organized by battle or campaign, with a general index and atlas.